Aeroluna/LunaCoopMod/README.md

 Overall increases attack speed and allows the Sovereign Battlecruiser to be affected by attack speed buffs.

-- Reversed the Tactical Jump out animation.
+- Changed the Tactical Jump out animation to be reversed.

 For some reason, it looked like ships were teleporting backwards from their destination.